← Back to all posts

 After each game night, I save the guest list in my address book on Lemonvite and use it for the next event.
 Creating the follow-up invitation takes less than a minute because the contacts are already there.
 Just describe a fresh design, pick the date, and send.

 Look, I get it.
-Paying for an invitation to a casual game night feels like overkill.
-But think about what you are actually paying for.
+Paying for an invitation to a casual game night feels like overkill at first.
+So think about what the $5 actually buys you.

-At $5 per event, Lemonvite costs less than the bag of chips you are going to buy anyway.
-And it solves the one problem that kills more game nights than anything else: the commitment gap.
+At $5 per event, Lemonvite costs less than the bag of chips you are going to buy anyway, and it fixes the one thing that kills more game nights than anything else: the gap between people saying yes and people showing up.

-So next time you want to host a game night, skip the group chat.
-Create a real invitation, send it directly to people's phones, and watch what happens when casual plans start feeling like real plans.
+So next time you want to host one, skip the group chat.
+Create a real invitation, send it straight to people's phones, and watch how differently casual plans land when they feel like real plans.

 Your table will be full.
 I promise.